Board of Directors

 Click here to email John.

 Dr. Alain Bélanger

 Alain was elected to the Board in June 2017.

 Dr. Bélanger holds a BSc in physiotherapy, an MSc in kinesiology and a PhD in neuroscience.
 He is a retired Full Professor, from Laval University, within the rehabilitation department, physiotherapy program.
 During his academic career, he had the opportunity to teach, do research, publish scientific articles and write textbooks.
 He is the solo author of the textbook titled Therapeutic Electrophysical Agents: Evidence Behind Practice.
 3 Ed, LWW.
 Dr. Belanger had the honor to serve on multiple occasions at the CPA over the years.
 For example, he served as President (1997-1999) and Scientific Editor of Physiotherapy Canada.
 He now acts as a consultant.
 He is currently involved in the delivery of continuing education courses here in Canada and in the USA.
 He also acts as Mentor Education for the WCPT in Senegal.
 Dr Belanger sits on various committees, like the Comité de révision of OPPQ and Comité de discipline of OIIQ.
 To find out more about him, please visit his website.

-Alain currently is Board Liaison to the National Student Assembly (NSA), and is a member of the Board Finance Committee.
+Alain currently is a member of the CPA Board Risk Committee.

 Richmond, British Columbia